 Once at the top alongside Serato, Native Instruments Tractor Pro isn’t quite as popular today as it once was.

-Yet it still holds a very strong fan base, mainly among higher level professionals, who often view Serato more of a “consumer grade” program.
+Yet it still holds a very strong fan base, mainly among higher-level professionals, who often view Serato as more of a “consumer grade” program.

 The pro reputation of Traktor is due in large part due to its hardware integration.